albertdiones/overseerJs/README.md

+overseerJs

+function watcher with ff features:
+ 1. Custom error handling
-Error Handler Library with Event Driven support
+ 2. Event dispatch and handling support

 A library that could allow us to declare error handlers, of specific errors